blairw/docs-leaflet-rstudio-macos/README.md

 - If you do not have this already, set up Homebrew, a _package manager_ which will help install the additional components we need to get Leaflet up and running in RStudio on macOS.
 - Visit https://brew.sh/ for instructions.
+- Note that this step is to be done in the **macOS Terminal**, not RStudio console.
+See [Apple documentation for how to run the macOS Terminal](https://support.apple.com/en-ie/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac).

 Step 2.